erictt/computer-science-learning/cs50/week-4.md

             return 1;
         }

-        // malloc : allocates some memory for us to use.
+        // malloc : allocates some memory.
         // strlen(s)+1 : the plus one is for \0
-        // sizeof(char): 1 byte, in case you forgot, week 1's lecture talk about this. char *t = malloc((strlen(s) + 1) * sizeof(char));
+        // sizeof(char): 1 byte, in case you forgot, refer to week 1's lecture for more details. char *t = malloc((strlen(s) + 1) * sizeof(char));
         if (t == NULL)
         {